nick-bigger/coffee/src/articles/palomino-soft-open.md

 title: Second Palomino Coffee Soft Opens in East Austin
 slug: palomino-coffee-soft-open
 description: A quick review of Palomino Coffee's new shop
-pubDate: 2025-10-26T0:11:24.000-05:00
+pubDate: 2025-10-26T23:22:00.000-05:00
 ---

-A few days Palomino Coffee officially began the soft launch of their new Airport Boulevard location [[1]](https://share.google/YGLSIWPfJxvNAxzlq).
+A few days ago Palomino Coffee officially began the soft launch of their new Airport Boulevard location [[1]](https://share.google/YGLSIWPfJxvNAxzlq).
 Nestled between a doggie daycare and an indoor golf course, and right next to their roastery, this brand new shop is a clean evolution of the original 12th street location [[2]](https://share.google/P9vHsesadmeow8IPU).

 Featuring big, bright windows, loads of plants, and the same stylish Southwestern interior, the cafe is making its early rounds on social media; this place is _very_ instagram-friendly.
 And to great effect: I was there for a few hours before close and there were a steady stream of customers even after the 'open' sign was remedially turned off.